 Bottom line – the fit has to be natural – there is nothing worse than watching someone endorse something there is not a natural association with, where the space is filled with a number of awkward puns added in to the script!

-We ensure that our clients have very specific contracts which clearly outline the expectations for the celebrity.
-It is important to be mindful of their other commitments – often they may be travelling overseas when you need them.
+We ensure that our clients have very specific contracts which clearly outline the expectations for the celebrity or influencer.
+It is important to be mindful of their other commitments – often they may be traveling overseas when you need them.
 Take into account whether they are planning to work with any other brands in the future which may see them overexposed.
 Another factor can be competitors they have worked in the past five years that could potentially affect the credibility of endorsing your product.

 WE’VE HELPED THESE BRANDS ALIGN WITH PROMINENT INFLUENCERS